atomisthq/docs/docs/getting-started/connect-atomist-to-github.md

 There are two kinds of authorization Atomist asks for to work with
 GitHub:

--   **GitHub Account Authorization:** this authorization determines the GitHub user account or GitHub organization that Atomist will connect to your Slack team.
+-   **GitHub Account Authorization:** this authorization determines the GitHub individual account or GitHub organization that Atomist will connect to your Slack team.
 For example, if you want to receive notifications and take actions in your team's primary GitHub organization, you should select that organization when authorizing Atomist to GitHub.
-If you want to use Atomist with your individual user account, then you should select your user when authorizing Atomist to GitHub.
+If you want to use Atomist with your individual account, then you should select your user when authorizing Atomist to GitHub.

     !!! hint "Depending on the third-party application access policy in a GitHub organization, you may need to be an Owner of the organization or have to request access to authorize Atomist."